 A Lyot stop is a particular type of stop used within coronagraphs.
 A stop is optical element designed to limit which light rays pass through an optical instrument such as a telescope or camera, typically a wall with a circular opening/window through which the light passes on its way to the focal plane.
 A telescope's aperture functions as a stop, and it may have additional stops.

 Stops have a number of functions, including serving as a baffle to prevent stray light from reaching the sensors.
 A well-known "everyday" use of a stop is in a photographer's camera, implementing an adjustable aperture, which allows the camera to be adapted to conditions of varying brightness, and can also improve the focus if the target object is sufficiently bright.

-The specific aim of a Lyot stop is removing a diffracted ring of light from the occulted bright object (the Sun or a star) within a coronagraph, specifically the diffraction caused by the aperture (analogous to the rings of an Airy disk).
-Even with the occulter blocking direct light from the star itself, the light that the telescope diffracts can cover up the view of surrounding objects.
+The specific aim of a Lyot stop is to remove a diffracted ring of light from the occulted bright object (the Sun or a star) within a coronagraph, specifically the diffraction caused by the aperture (analogous to the rings of an Airy disk).
+Even with the occulter blocking direct light from the star itself, the light that the aperture diffracts can cover up the view of surrounding objects.